-National Whistleblowers Day on July 30th commemorates the day our Founding Fathers recognized the need to protect those who step forward to report corruption when they see it.
-The day reminds us to honor and support the people who speak up when they witness fraud, abuse, or waste.
+National Whistleblowers Day on July 30th commemorates the day our Founding Fathers recognized the need to protect those who report corruption when they see it.
+The day reminds us to honor and support the people who speak up about fraud, abuse, or waste.

-A whistleblower is an individual who reports violations, exploitation, misrepresentations, or other suspicious activity.
+A whistleblower is an individual who reports suspicious activity.
+These activities include violations, exploitation, misrepresentations, or other infractions.
 The activity may be within an organization, either public or private.
 Notably, the history of whistleblowers is long and often trying.
-While legislation now protects whistleblowers from retaliation by their employers, they carry a heavy burden.
-Usually, once they’ve filed a report, legal battles follow.
+While legislation now protects whistleblowers from retaliation by their employers (see Gravitt below), they still carry a heavy burden.
+Usually, once they have filed a report, legal battles follow.

-Potentially, anyone working in the private sector, local or federal government could become a whistleblower.
-If they see suspicious activity causing fraud, abuse, or waste, their motivation to report protects consumers, taxpayers, and the general public.
+Potentially, anyone working in the private sector, local or federal government can file a claim.
+If they see suspicious activity causing fraud, abuse, or waste, their report ultimately protects consumers, taxpayers, and the general public.